Mechanical Engineering student Adam D’Costa received his uni offer well before his HSC.

 About the UTS Early Entry Program

-The UTS Early Entry Program is designed to recognise students who have achieved strong Year 11 results.
+The UTS Early Entry Program is designed to recognise students who have achieved strong Year 11 results and provide a less stressful pathway to university.
 Current school leavers can submit their Year 11 results to receive an early offer into select degrees before the HSC commences.
-This program provides a less stressful pathway to university, allowing students to focus on their passions and future careers.

 Share